suntan-superman/rydeiqdriver/FUEL_ESTIMATION_BENEFITS.md

 ## 🎯 Strategic Positioning

-**RydeIQ Driver positions itself as the "Bloomberg Terminal for Ride-Share Drivers"** - providing institutional-grade financial analysis and optimization tools that transform driving from guesswork to data-driven profit maximization.
+**AnyRyde Driver positions itself as the "Bloomberg Terminal for Ride-Share Drivers"** - providing institutional-grade financial analysis and optimization tools that transform driving from guesswork to data-driven profit maximization.

 ### **Brand Promise**
 *"Drive Smarter, Earn More, Waste Less"*

-This comprehensive fuel estimation and profit optimization system establishes RydeIQ Driver as the clear technology leader in the ride-sharing space, offering drivers unprecedented visibility into their earning potential and the tools to maximize their success.
+This comprehensive fuel estimation and profit optimization system establishes AnyRyde Driver as the clear technology leader in the ride-sharing space, offering drivers unprecedented visibility into their earning potential and the tools to maximize their success.

 ---